quki3/java/README.md

 ## CHALLENGES
 1. 1/
    -  A/  whit the follow <a href="https://dev.java/learn/getting-started/">documentation</a> create a "hello word" with java.
-   -  B/  whit this <a href="">doc<\a> create simple method in Java that calculates the sum of two integers and returns the result
+   -  B/  whit this <a href="">doc</a> create simple method in Java that calculates the sum of two integers and returns the result